Home

 It is evergreen and highly aromatic - quite decorative too with lovely flowers.

-It is possible to grow rosemary from seed (sow outdoors in mid spring) but it is quicker to take cuttings in early Spring from the old plants.
+It is possible to grow rosemary from seed (sow outdoors in mid spring) but it is quicker to take cuttings in early Spring from established plants.

 You can also layer or divide - explanation in Gardening Terms section

-Just take off a sprig about 6"/15cm with a 'heel' attached and put into potting compost - cover with a plastic cloche or a polythene bag tied round the rim of the pot.
+Just take off a few sprigs about 6"/15cm with a 'heel' attached, strip off the bottom leaves, dip in rooting powder and put into potting compost - cover with a plastic cloche or a polythene bag tied round the rim of the pot.

 Leave for a month or so - don't keep pulling to see if they're rooted :-) and then harden them off gradually through late Spring to plant out in the Autumn.